NNNvD/ECTO/docs/searchStrategy.md

-# ECO Theory Development Textbook
+# Search strategy for building version 0.0 of the textbook

-## Search strategy for building version 0.0 of the textbook \- V1.0
+### Version 1.0

 ## 1\.
 Rationale for the Search Approach